 This ice cream jello from Come Together Kids is so cute!
 I love the way she made the cups!

-If you are looking for other fun and easy science experiments, you may be interested in following my Simple Science Board on Pinterest or checking out our other science activities that will get kids excited about science!
+If you are looking for other fun and easy science experiments, check out The Sensory Science Book that will get kids excited about science!